You choose Futuris

 How to register

 The application period for the first-year class at Futuris runs from 25 to 31 March 2025.
 Application takes place in accordance with the Kernprocedure Amstelland and/or Kernprocedure Amsterdam and can only take place online via an ELK login code.
-You will receive this login code from your child’s primary school.
+In the week before the application period, parents will be sent a link by e-mail for access to the parents’ portal.
+Via the parent portal, you can then indicate in the Central application week which school your child wants to attend.

 Make sure you follow the steps properly for a successful registration.